 I vary layouts depending on the content; for example, all my article pages are the same; they include sidebar navigation and sign-up forms, but they differ from my service pages, which are full-width without a sidebar.

 Whatever your layout, double-check that it’s consistent and that you are happy with how they present you and your company.

 5. Meet the SEO basics on every website page

 With a little research, many business owners can meet the basic SEO requirements on each page.

-Effective search engine optimisation (SEO) is essential for success online.
-Good search engine rankings are important as they will drive new customers to your website.
+Effective search engine optimization (SEO) is essential for success online.
+Good search engine rankings are important, as they will drive new customers to your website.

-To ultimately reach the rankings you desire takes time, effort and regular maintenance.
+To ultimately reach the rankings you desire, it takes time, effort, and regular maintenance.

-In my experience as a technical SEO consultant, the areas I suggest you focus on as a starting point would be the layout and the navigation of your site.
+In my experience as a professional website manager, the areas I suggest you focus on as a starting point would be the layout and the navigation of your site.
 These elements play an enormous role in both engaging with your visitors and aiding the search engines to visit your site without hitting an error.

 - Don’t make me think.
 Make sure they are easy to use with jargon-free language.

 For more details, read Google’s guide to the fundamentals here.
 (Link opens a new window).